dawnbreaks/ARConn/README.md

 Build
 ========

-To build the JAR file of NettyRPC, you need to install Maven (http://maven.apache.org), then type the following command:
+To build the JAR file of DbPojo, you need to install Maven (http://maven.apache.org), then type the following command:

     $ mvn package